 Fig. 6. (a) Grid terminal voltage and (b) load voltage during Voltage flicker

 This paper proposes dynamic voltage restorer based on the ground point shifting multilevel Inverter topology (GPSMI).
-The operation of the multilevel inverter and the power circuit diagram is explained.
+And explained the operation of the multilevel inverter and the power circuit diagram.
 The inverter topology requires less number of switches than conventional multi-level inverter.
 In this inverter topology, only two switches are active at any instant of time that reduce switch conduction loss.
-The passive filter requirement in the DVR topology is reduced by using this multi-level inverter.
+Using this multi-level inverter, reduced the passive filter requirement in the DVR topology.
 Proper PWM for this proposed inverter has been explained.
 Instantaneous sag identification technique using d-q reference frame has also been explained.
 This proposed DVR can mitigate the power quality problem like sag/swell and voltage flicker.

 IEEE Guide for Voltage Sag Indices,” in IEEE Std 1564-2014 , vol., no., pp.1-59, June 20 2014